raphaelDkhn/midi-on-starknet/README.md

 ## Generate a contract
 To represent a JSON object as a Starknet smart contract:
 - Create a new folder and place the JSON file in it.
-- Run the following command:
+- Run the following task:
 ```
 npx hardhat generateContract <path-to-json-file> <name-of-generated-file>
 ```